No products in the cart.

 Three-Dimensional Surface Measurement

 Three-dimensional surface measurement or 3D metrology test is one of the most important tests for monitoring the performance of fiber optic connectors.
-3D interferometer is one of the most important tools in the inspection of fiber optic cables during the production.
+3D interferometer is one of the most important tools in the inspection of fiber optic cables during production.
 The radius of curvature, apex offset, and fiber height are three main factors.

 Apex Offset – it is the rectilinear distance between the center of the fiber optic patch cable and the highest point of the polished ferrule.
 It is a key term to increase during the polishing process.
 Incorrect polishing can disturb the apex offset.

 Fiber Height – it refers to the extended height between the core and ferrule.
 This height should not be too high or too low.
-Too high can be damaged when mated and too low can create the gap between the ferrules.
+Too high can be damaged when mated and too low can create a gap between the ferrules.

 The radius of Curvature – it is the roundness of the ferrule surface.
-This radius of high-quality fiber optic patch cable should be of a certain range.
+This radius of high-quality Fiber optic patch cable should be of a certain range.
 If the radius is too tight, it will put too much compression on the glass.
 There will not be enough glass compression if it is the other way around.